PART 5201 FEDERAL ACQUISITION REGULATIONS SYSTEM

 (4) take appropriate corrective actions, as needed, to improve or maintain the quality of procurement operations within the contracting activity.

-(a) DASN(AP) is responsible for managing and overseeing the performance of the DON contracting/procurement system by reviewing HCAs and other designated DON contracting organizations using the PPMAP as one of its primary methods to execute this responsibility.
-DASN(AP) is also responsible for providing PPMAP guidance, as appropriate.
+(a) DASN(P) is responsible for managing and overseeing the performance of the DON contracting/procurement system by reviewing HCAs and other designated DON contracting organizations using the PPMAP as one of its primary methods to execute this responsibility.
+DASN(P) is also responsible for providing PPMAP guidance, as appropriate.

 (1) establish written procedures implementing the DON PPMAP review process for the contracting activity;